Jackie Gleason: Marriages and family

-Later years, health issues and death
+Later years, health problems and death

-As early as 1952, when The Jackie Gleason Show captured Saturday night for CBS, Gleason regularly smoked six packs of cigarettes a day, but he never smoked on The Honeymooners.
+As early as 1952, when The Jackie Gleason Show captured Saturday night for CBS, Gleason regularly smoked six packs of cigarettes a day.

+Gleason struggled with weight issues throughout much of his life, often weighing close to 300 pounds.
+His diet primarily consisted of red meat and rich desserts, with little to no vegetables.
+Additionally, Gleason did not engage in regular exercise and consumed alcohol excessively.

+In The Golden Ham: A Candid Biography of Jackie Gleason, author Jim Bishop notes that Gleason had three separate wardrobes to accommodate his fluctuating weight, which varied between 185 and 285 pounds.

-In 1978, he suffered chest pains while touring in the lead role of Larry Gelbart's play Sly Fox; this forced him to leave the show in Chicago and go to the hospital.
-He was treated and released, but after suffering another bout the following week, he returned and underwent triple-bypass surgery.
+In 1978 he suffered chest pains while touring in the lead role of Larry Gelbart's play Sly Fox and later underwent triple-bypass surgery.

-Gleason delivered a critically acclaimed performance as an infirm, acerbic, and somewhat Archie Bunker-like character in the Tom Hanks comedy-drama Nothing in Common (1986).
-This was Gleason's final film role.
-During production, it was determined that he was suffering from terminal colon cancer, which had metastasized to his liver.
-Gleason was also suffering from phlebitis and diabetes.
-"I won't be around much longer", he told his daughter at dinner one evening after a day of filming.
-Gleason kept his medical problems private, although there were rumors that he was seriously ill.
-A year later, on June 24, 1987, Gleason died at age 71 in his Florida home.
+Gleason delivered a critically acclaimed performance as an infirm, acerbic, and somewhat Archie Bunker-like character in the Tom Hanks comedy-drama Nothing in Common (1986), Gleason's final film role.
+During production he was diagnosed with colon cancer, which had metastasized to his liver.
+He was also suffering from phlebitis and diabetes.
+He kept his medical problems private, although there were rumors that he was seriously ill.
+On June 24, 1987, he died at age 71 in his Florida home.

-After a funeral Mass at the Cathedral of Saint Mary, Gleason was entombed in a sarcophagus in a private outdoor mausoleum at Our Lady of Mercy Catholic Cemetery in Miami.
-Gleason's sister-in-law, June Taylor of the June Taylor Dancers, is buried to the left of the mausoleum, next to her husband.
+After a funeral mass at the Cathedral of Saint Mary, Gleason was entombed in a sarcophagus in a private outdoor mausoleum at Our Lady of Mercy Catholic Cemetery in Miami.
+Gleason's sister-in-law June Taylor is buried to the left of the mausoleum, next to her husband and attorney, Sol Lerner.